 Sunrise at Mount Merapi

 With undisturbed terrains and few high rise buildings, Yogyakarta is a great place to catch the morning light.
-We set off at 4am on day 2 early to catch the morning light at Mount Merapi.
+We set off at 4AM on day two early to catch the morning light at Mount Merapi.

 Situated at Sleman District 30km north of city centre, Mount Merapi is an active volcano that last erupted in 2014.
 Regular cars will not be able to drive to the base camp, instead, you will need a jeep.
 We got our Jeep tours to Merapi arranged by our local hired driver.